fabricai/ai-inside/README.md

     -   NOTE!
 You can technically predict only one label even now, but this requires you to discard the other predictions that are generated automatically for other labels
 -   allow DELETE invoices from dataset
     -   most likely just by `DELETE /ai/training-data/invoices/:invoiceId`
+-   deprecate `CHARMANDER` family due to the lauch and developement of `EEVEE`